Your network is your net-worth.

 Have you collected more than 4000 cards in events and still didn’t get a single business?

 I am going to share step by step guide how we made $53,000 from One event.

 Do not be hasty in accepting RSVP to the next event that props up.
 Make sure if it is the right thing to build your network.
 Your aim should be to work on potential clients.
 You need to indulge in value-driven strategizing to get a favorable outcome.

-Networking events offer end number of potentially fruitful interactions.
-The investment of time and money can bear important outcome in future.
+Networking events offer an end number of potentially fruitful interactions.
+The investment of time and money can bear an important outcome in the future.

-Here is an easy guide growing your network.
+Here is an easy guide for growing your network.

 1. IDENTIFYING THE RIGHT BUSINESS PROSPECT

 Do not waste time in attending seminars that have no connection with your trade.
 Like I only accept events where I can find my favorable clients.

 A good way to go about it is to use social media, relevant hashtags and tweets to understand who all are attending the upcoming seminar.

 Accordingly, send them an e-mail fixing up a meeting.